ay-ctrl/website-frontend/README.md

 ## Customizing the Website for Your Business

-Ayda.site is fully customizable to suit your business needs:
+ayda.site is fully customizable to suit your business needs:
 - **Logo and Brand Colors**: Update the logo and color palette to match your brand.
 - **Text and Images**: Replace demo content with business-specific text and images.
 - **Custom Sections**: Add or modify sections as required.